Taking time off is great for employees’ wellbeing, but are the benefits of unlimited vacation policies and PTO endless for employers?

 “Over the course of the year, employees took roughly the same number of vacation days under our unlimited policy as they did the year before, when we accrued paid time off (PTO) in a more traditional system,” writes Christensen.

-Sometimes unlimited PTO is the right solution, but sometimes it isn’t.
+Sometimes unlimited vacation policies are the right solution, but sometimes they aren’t.
 So, what’s the best solution for your company?

 If a limited approach is, well, limiting your company, it may be time to try out a more lenient approach.
 When implementing an unlimited policy, try out these tips: